Fairview Avenue is one of Goleta’s main thoroughfares today. But who knew it’s also one of the oldest routes in Goleta?

 This article mentions the Ambrose Lumber Company on the south side of the freeway.
 Why were they spared, but the article mentions all the other property owners that had their land “taken”?
 Also they mention the 13 families that live in the Homoja huts that got the boot so they could pull Fairview 500 feet to the west and make a big loop.
 All to spare Ambrose lumber?
 Mr. Ambrose must have known some important people….

 So in order to re-route Fairview Avenue for the overpass, 13 families were evicted and a lot more money was spent on planning and construction.
 There’s got to be a good reason.
-Jeff McAllister says some Goleta old timers remember there being a Chumash burial site there that caused the redirection, but given what they did to Mescaltitlan Island, we can’t be sure this is the definitive answer…
+Jeff McAllister says some Goleta old timers remember there being a Chumash burial site there that caused the redirection, but given what they did to Mescaltitlan Island, we have to doubt this is the definitive answer…

 This blurry image shows the overpass under construction.
 The arrow shows the new route passing right through the middle of the Homoja huts in order to make the wide loop around.